JvanKatwijk/swradio-8/README.md

 ![swradio-8](/swradio-rtlsdr-drm.png?raw=true)

 -------------------------------------------------------------------------
-*Using a pmSDR device and a soundcard
+Using a pmSDR device and a soundcard
 -------------------------------------------------------------------------

 I dusted off my old pmSDR, from the era that the data was entering the computer through the soundcard.
-Now, in that time I bought an HP Pavilion since - according to the specs it could deliver samples with a rate of 192K, sufficient to do experiments with FM demodulation, which is what I wanted to do.
+Now, in that time I bought an HP Pavilion since - according to the specs - it could deliver samples with a rate of 192K, sufficient to do experiments with FM demodulation, which is what I wanted to do at that time.

-And indeed, samples could be read with a speed of 192k, however, some internal filtering in the stupid computer halved the signal in bandwidth, so it was completely useless for FM decoding.
+And indeed, samples could be read with a speed of 192k, however, some internal filtering in the stupid computer halved the signal in bandwidth, so receiving a signal sampled at 192k, with a bandwidth of less than 96k was completely useless for FM decoding.

 Even further, when sampling on 96k, the band was halved as well, so the effective bandwidth then would only be 48k.
 Of course a solution to get 96K was to decimate in software a signal sampled at 192k with a factor 2, but I was not amused.

-I'll not report on the discussion I had with the HP service desk, I cannot remember to have met such unwilling people (bad for my health).
+I'll not report on the discussion I had with the HP service desk (bad for my health), I cannot remember to have met such unwilling (ignorant?) people (and I can assure that I met lots of them).
-They (c/w)ould not confirm that the band was halved since they
+They, the HP people, (c/w)ould not confirm that the band was halved.
+They claimed that they did not have a program to verify my claim, so my claim was ("by definition") false.
+Seems a little silly for a large organization like HP.
- - apparently - had no program to verify that, and my programs showing it were not from HP, so "not admissable as evidence" and there was no problem whatsoever.
-Superfluous to mention that I'll never buy an HP laptop again.
+Of course, my programs showing the bandwidth/samplerates were not from HP, so results I sent them (nice spectrum pictures) were "not admissable as evidence", so after some talking they decided that there was no problem whatsoever, so no need to communicate further.
+Needless to say that I'll never buy an HP laptop again.

 Anyway, for using a soundcard, I had to buy an external card, an EMU-2-2.
 It works well under Linux and at the time it worked on W7.